c0ns0le/Spizzi.Management/README.md

-# Spizzi.Management
+# Spizzi.Management PowerShell Module
-Personal PowerShell Module by Claudio Spizzi with independent functions and cmdlets for system management.
+Personal PowerShell Module by Claudio Spizzi with independent system management functions and cmdlets for.